Tractable Approximation of Labeled Multi-Object Posterior Densities: Conclusion

 \section{Conclusion}

 This work addresses the challenging problems of multi-object posterior inference in non-standard SSMs, where exact posterior computation is typically intractable.
 We introduced a tractable multi-scan GLMB approximation, which preserves the trajectory cardinality distribution of the labeled multi-object posterior density of interest.
 The proposed approximation was shown to minimize the Kullback-Leibler divergence over a special class of multi-scan GLMB model.
 Based on this result, we developed a tractable algorithm, with constant per-step computational complexity, to compute approximate multi-object posteriors over finite windows.
-Through numerical experiments incorporating the social force model into the multi-object transition model, and with uninformative observations, we demonstrated the effectiveness of our approach in capturing multi-object interactions and enhancing the tracking accuracy.
-These results highlight the strength of our method, which succeeds by explicitly modeling object interactions within the SSM and employing tractable functional approximation of the multi-object posterior.
+We validated the proposed solutions through numerical experiments with object interactions through the social force model and merged measurements that introduce additional inter-object correlations, as well as real-world pedestrian tracking benchmarks.
+These experiments confirmed the effectiveness of our approach, demonstrating that explicit modeling of object interactions and prudent functional approximation of the resulting intractable posterior successfully capture multi-object correlations and improve estimation accuracy. {}